Salesforce Licensing

 The Hidden Differentiator: Data Storage

 One difference that rarely appears in edition comparison guides but has significant financial implications for service organisations is the data storage allocation per user.
 Enterprise provides 20 MB per user licence.
-Unlimited provides 120 MB per user licence—a 6× difference.
+Unlimited provides 120 MB per user licence, a 6x difference.

-In a sales environment, this disparity is rarely material.
-In a service environment, it can be critical.
 Contact centres generate far more data per user than sales teams: every case, every email-to-case message, every chat transcript, every Einstein Bot conversation log, every Knowledge article version, and every case comment consumes data storage.
-A service organisation with 500 agents generates data at a rate that can exhaust the Enterprise allocation within two to three years, triggering additional storage purchases at $125 per 500 MB per month—a cost that compounds rapidly.
+A service organisation with 500 agents generates data at a rate that can exhaust the Enterprise allocation within two to three years, triggering additional storage purchases at $125 per 500 MB per month, a cost that compounds rapidly.

-With Unlimited’s 120 MB per user, the same 500-agent organisation receives 60 GB of user-allocated data storage versus 10 GB on Enterprise.
+With Unlimited's 120 MB per user, a 500-agent organisation receives 60 GB of user-allocated data storage versus 10 GB on Enterprise.
 That 50 GB difference would cost approximately $150,000 per year as additional Enterprise storage purchases.
 For data-intensive service operations, this hidden cost narrows the edition price gap significantly.

 Break-Even Analysis: When Unlimited Costs Less Than Enterprise + Add-Ons